cucumber/compatibility-kit/README.md

 ## Contributing

-This repo is composed of a [devkit](./devkit/), and packages to deliver the kit using managers like npm or rubygem.
+This repo is composed of a [devkit](./devkit/), and packages to deliver the kit using managers like NPM or rubygem.

 ### The devkit